Want to bring more high-spending buyers to your online store? You need to get Google Product Listing Ads set up.

 That’s a pretty broad search, but injecting a touch of specificity yields more tailored results.

 Search for “women’s black vegan handbags London” and Google returns the following:

 The Product Listing Ads triggered by this less-generic term still present a varied selection of options from a household name, M&S. We can also see that these are ‘in store’ for click-and-collect, but other key details are:

 This empowers the prospect to make a decision before they’ve even clicked on the ad and visited the site.
 But if you do choose to follow one through, you’re taken directly to the product’s page.

 Product Listing Ads streamline the customer journey for users with purchase intent.
-Anyone searching for a broad product like ‘men’s hats’, without specifying colour or style, has a little more work to do.
+Anyone searching for a broad product like ‘men’s hats’, without specifying color or style, has a little more work to do.